-- October, 2003, Why the 'overkill' by local ethics boards?NOTE: I have had the pleasure of regular companions in experessing some of these opinions, in the persons of John Furedy, Clive Seligman, and Steve Lupker (Of course none of them bear any responsibility for what I say here.)
+- October, 2003, Why the 'overkill' by local ethics boards?NOTE: I have had the pleasure of regular companions in expressing some of these opinions, in the persons of John Furedy, Clive Seligman, and Steve Lupker (Of course none of them bear any responsibility for what I say here.)
 JOHN FUREDY has been a critic longer than I have, and he has a research ethics page of his own with some of his early writings.
 (NOTE: JF's page mostly restored here.)

 2. Symposium at the American Psychological Association Convention, San Francisco, August 19, 2007: "Human Subject Protection, Academic Freedom and the First Amendment: Can't We Have It All?"
 This symposium involved papers by Michael Birnbaum, Richard O'Brien, and John J. Furedy.
 Their abstracts can be downloaded here, and the authors contacted for more.

-There was not time for me to present, but had there been it would have been along the lines of this.
+There was not time for me to present, but had there been it would have been along the lines of this, or this.